Friedrich Waismann: Biography

-Born to a Jewish family in Vienna, Austria-Hungary, Waismann was educated in mathematics and physics at the University of Vienna.
-In 1922, he began to study philosophy under the tutelage of Moritz Schlick, the founder of the Vienna Circle.
-He emigrated to the United Kingdom in 1938 due to the annexation of Austria by Nazi Germany.
+Born to a Jewish family in Vienna, Austria-Hungary, Waismann was educated at the University of Vienna.
+From 1917 to 1922 he studied philosophy, physics and mathematics there taught by, among others, the mathematician Hans Hahn and the philosopher Alois Höfler.
+In 1922, he came under the tutelage of Moritz Schlick, the founder of the Vienna Circle, to whom he had intended to submit a doctoral thesis.
+Waismann repeatedly changed dissertation topic however and only obtained his doctoral degree some months after Schick's murder in 1936, under the 'expedient' direction of Robert Reininger.
+He obtained a temporary position at Cambridge in the autumn of 1937, the annexation of Austria by Nazi Germany in 1938 made him a refugee.
 He was a reader in philosophy of science at the University of Cambridge from 1937 to 1939, and lecturer in philosophy of mathematics at the University of Oxford from 1939 until his death.

-He died in Oxford.
+Waismann lost his wife Hermine née Antscherl, and his only child Thomas to suicide (in, respectively, 1942 and 1952).
+He died in Oxford in 1959.

 Relationship with Wittgenstein

-Schlick first met Ludwig Wittgenstein in 1927 and did so several times before the latter would agree to be introduced to some of his colleagues.
-From 1927 to 1928 Wittgenstein met with small groups that included Schlick, almost always Waismann, sometimes Carnap, and sometimes Feigl and his future wife Maria Kesper.
+After considerable correspondence, Schlick first met Ludwig Wittgenstein in 1927.
+The two met several times before the Wittgenstein would agree to be introduced to some of Schlick's circle.
+From 1927 to 1928 Wittgenstein met with a circle including Schlick, almost always Waismann, sometimes Rudolf Carnap, and sometimes Herbert Feigl and his future wife Maria Kesper.
 But it is doubtful that Wittgenstein ever attended any meetings of the Vienna Circle proper.
-And from 1929, Wittgenstein's contact with the Circle would be restricted to meetings with Schlick and Waismann only.
+From 1929, Wittgenstein's contact with the Circle was restricted to meetings with Schlick and Waismann alone.

-Conversations from these later meetings (December 1929 up to March 1932) were recorded by Waismann, and eventually published in English translation in Ludwig Wittgenstein and the Vienna Circle (1979).
+These later meetings (December 1929 up to March 1932) were recorded by Waismann, and eventually published in English translation in Ludwig Wittgenstein and the Vienna Circle (1979).
 By the time these conversations began, Schlick had tasked Waismann with writing an exposition of Wittgenstein's philosophy.
-This project would undergo radical transformation but the final text, inspired by WIttgenstein but very much Waismann's own work, was published posthumously in English as The Principles of Linguistic Philosophy in 1965.
+This project would undergo radical transformation but the final text, inspired by Wittgenstein but very much Waismann's own work, was published posthumously in English as The Principles of Linguistic Philosophy in 1965.
 Further material and notes from the period were published in English under the editorship of Gordon Baker in 2003.

 Waismann later accused Wittgenstein of obscurantism because of what he considered to be his betrayal of the project of logical positivism and empirically-based explanation.